MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-remediation.md

 ### Exception impact on scores

-Creating an exception can potentially affect the Exposure Score (for both types of weaknesses) and Configuration Score (for configurations) of your organization in the following manner:
+Creating an exception can potentially affect the Exposure Score (for both types of weaknesses) and Microsoft Secure Score for Devices of your organization in the following manner:

-- **No impact** - Removes the recommendation from the lists (which can be reverse through filters), but will not affect the scores
+- **No impact** - Removes the recommendation from the lists (which can be reverse through filters), but will not affect the scores.
 - **Mitigation-like impact** - As if the recommendation was mitigated (and scores will be adjusted accordingly) when you select it as a compensating control.
 - **Hybrid** - Provides visibility on both No impact and Mitigation-like impact.
-It shows both the Exposure Score and Configuration Score results out of the exception option that you made
+It shows both the Exposure Score and Microsoft Secure Score for Devices results out of the exception option that you made.

 The exception impact shows on both the Security recommendations page column and in the flyout pane.